AviaZaryx/distributionally-robust-portfolio-optimization/README.md

 ## Usage

-To execute the entire pipeline—from running the models to generating the final reports and plots—run the main script:
+To execute the entire pipeline, from running the models to generating the final reports and plots, run the main script:

 ```bash
 python run.py